601-5 ACTIONS TAKEN ON THE APPLICATION

 601-5 F. WHEN THE APPLICATION IS DELAYED

-If a household's eligibility has not been determined or benefits have not been authorized for an eligible household by the 30th day (or 4th day, for food stamp expedited service applications) following the application filing date, the application is delayed.
+If a household's eligibility has not been determined or benefits have not been authorized for an eligible household by the 30th day (or 4th day, for SNAP expedited service applications) following the application filing date, the application is delayed.
 The caseworker will determine the cause for the delay and take appropriate action.

 Agency-caused delays include situations where the application was not approved, denied, or pended within the allowable time limits.